A Good Jigsaw with One Standout Feature No Other Company Has

 Metabo HPT Cordless Jigsaw Price

-The Metabo HPT CJ36DAQ4 jigsaw should retail around $199 for the bare tool.
+The Metabo HPT CJ36DAQ4 jigsaw should retail for around $145 for the bare tool.
 That makes it very comparable to models from DeWalt, Flex, Milwaukee Tool, and others.

 Metabo HPT (also known as HiKoki in other countries) makes a fantastic jigsaw.
 This saw would be ideal in any professional cabinet shop or production woodworking facility.
 It would be a great saw for any serious woodworker.
 Its only Achilles heel is the time it takes to angle the blade.
 A couple of jigs could make setting the angle easier and faster, though you will still need a hex wrench.
 Even with that annoyance (and remember, it is an annoyance, not a dealbreaker), everything else about this jigsaw is top-notch.